- Graduate Programs

 Research Interests and Publications:

 Dr. Wehr studies how local circuits in the cerebral cortex encode and transform sensory information.
-His laboratory uses the rodent auditory cortex as a model system to investigate how cellular and network properties shape cortical responses to a continuous and temporally complex stream of sensory data.
+His laboratory uses mouse auditory cortex as a model system to investigate how cellular and network properties shape cortical responses to a continuous and temporally complex stream of sensory data.
 Research in his lab combines aspects of both cellular, systems, and computational neuroscience, by using the tools of molecular biology and cellular physiology to address systems-level questions.
-By using a variety of electrophysiological approaches, in particular in vivo whole cell recording methods in combination with molecular manipulations, he is trying to identify the cellular and synaptic mechanisms with which cortical circuits process auditory information, leading ultimately to our perceptual experiences of acoustic streams, such as music and speech.
+By using a variety of methods including optogenetics, in vivo whole-cell and single-unit electrophysiology, behavior, and imaging, the laboratory is trying to identify the cellular and synaptic mechanisms with which cortical circuits process auditory information, leading ultimately to our perceptual experiences of acoustic streams, such as music and speech.

 Montgomery, N., and Wehr, M. (2010).
 Auditory cortical neurons convey maximal stumulus-specific information at their best frequency.
 J Neurosci 30:13362-13366.